Albert Parsons: Early years

-Albert Parsons was born June 20, 1848, in Montgomery, Alabama, one of the ten children of the proprietor of a shoe and leather factory who had originally hailed from Maine.
+Parsons was born June 20, 1848, in Montgomery, Alabama, one of the ten children of the proprietor of a shoe and leather factory who had originally hailed from Maine.

 Parsons claimed to be the scion of pioneer English immigrants, with "the first Parsons family" arriving at Narragansett Bay in what is now the state of Rhode Island in 1632.
 One of the Tompkins on his mother's side was with George Washington in the American Revolution and fought at the Battle of Brandywine.
 He was also a descendant of Major General Samuel Holden Parsons of Massachusetts, another officer in the Revolution, as well as a Captain Parsons who received wounds at the Battle of Bunker Hill.

 Albert's parents both died when he was a small child, leaving the boy to be raised by his eldest brother, William Henry Parsons (1826–1907), who was married and the proprietor of a small newspaper in Tyler, Texas, the Tyler Telegraph.
 In the middle of the 1850s, the family moved from Tyler to Johnson County, living on the frontier for three years.
 Thereafter, they moved again to the Texas Hill Country, establishing a farm in the valley of the Brazos River.

 In 1859, at the age of 11, Albert left his brother's household to go live with a sister in Waco, Texas.
 Parsons attended school for about a year before leaving to become an apprentice at the Galveston Daily News, a relationship that Parsons characterized as being "indentured" for seven years in order to learn the printers' trade.